BioNomad/tuftsTutorials/docs/stats/chi-square.md

     - The degrees of freedom is `3`
     - Our p-value is `0.49` and is greater than 0.05:
         - indicating there is not enough evidence to reject the null hypothesis (a.k.a there is no association between the two categorical values)
+    - Our test assumptions might not be correct!

+## Assumptions

+The Chi-Square test is not free of assumptions:

+- categories shouldn't have an expected frequency less than one
+- 20% of the categories should not have an expected frequency less than 5

+In the table above we note that some frequency values are indeed less than 5!
+Now how does our test change